wp-plugins/video-thumbnails/readme.txt

 == Known Issues ==

+* Duplicate images were being created in certain situations, but I hope that the issue has finally been resolved.
+Please let me know if you still are experiencing this issue.
 * "Scan for Video Thumbnails" button can cause errors and has been removed until it can be fixed.
 * Posts with thumbnails manually set are overwritten by thumbnails found by the plugin, a solution is to save the post then select a different thumbnail without saving the whole post again